 “College Year in Athens gave me the best semester of my entire life.
 From the exciting weekend trips to daily class visits to the Ancient Acropolis, I had a life changing experience at least once a week.
 Learning about ancient history while standing in the place where it took place was simply awe-inspiring.”
 Ariel Kline - Gettysburg College (Fall 2019)

-CYA also offers Summer, Gap Year, and Virtual Internship programs.
+CYA also offers Summer, Gap Year, Virtual Internship, and Executive programs.
 To find out more, visit our website.

-Check out our website or email us at Cyathens.org
+Check out our website or email us at firstname.lastname@example.org

 Academic disciplines included in the program are listed above.
 Visit the CYA website for detailed course descriptions.
 UNC students are required to study Modern Greek and may take Ancient Greek/Latin if they wish.